 My experiences with the Dunning-Kruger effect

 Your misguided knowledge leads to an over-confidence and you then go out and decide to open up your own cafe (well I did)!
 I have found myself experiencing this effect on many occasions throughout my life.
-For example, when I was in my 20’s and thinking I knew a lot about rugby league and then meeting Brian Smith, a man with almost 700 games of professional coaching experience and realising, actually there’s a lot I don’t know about the game!
+For example, when I was in my 20’s and thinking I knew a lot about rugby league and then being mentored by Brian Smith, a man with almost 700 games of professional coaching experience and realising, actually there’s a lot I don’t know about the game!

 This year as an educator, has certainly been one of those years.
 Having taught in high schools for almost 10 years, having a mother as a primary school educator and having business experience, I thought, “Why are our primary school students entering high school in such a poor state?
 Surely, it can’t be that hard to fix!”
 Into the K-6 system I went and I’m now starting to understand both how difficult it is and also how much I underestimated this problem.

 Now, I don’t necessarily look at the Dunning-Kruger effect in a negative way, because you don’t know what you don’t know.
 If we truly knew how hard everything would be, what would we actually try?
 Despite having personally been on the receiving end of some very humbling moments, each of those experiences has taught me truckloads and allowed me to develop as a person.

 I am forever trying to remind myself of this effect whenever I start to feel confident about something.
 I now stop and ask myself, “What else do I need to know?”
 “What other ways or mental models are there to look at?”
 “Who is an expert in this area that I can trust and follow?”